 With a magnetic pull to see the world, I decided that I would work hard to travel hard, so I saved hard.
 A couple of years’ later and finally, I saved enough money to leave Australia and travel for 12 months.
 It takes a while when you live away from home and need to pay all of your own bills.

 Jobs fill your pocket, but adventures fill your soul.Jamie Lyn Beatty

 Not sure why I gave myself 12 months, but this sounded like a good start, unless the money ran out sooner, or I just didn’t like travelling – it happens.

 A good traveler has no fixed plans, and is not intent on arriving.Lao Tzu

 With my 12-month around-the-world ticket booked, I now had to break the news to my parents.

-Returning to my sleepy semi-rural town to let my parents know of my good news and that Africa would be the first country of landing, was greeted with disbelief, and a barrage of concerning questions.
+Returning to my sleepy hometown to let my parents know of my good news and that Africa is the first country, is greeted with disbelief.
+A barrage of concerning questions follow.